maidsafe-archive/maidsafe-examples/gitbook_src/en/001_network_setup/local_network_setup.md

 ![Local Network Controller - Network Started](./img/network_started.PNG)

-As the message in the screenshot explains, we need to keep this tool running to keep the test network going on this machine.
-That brings us to the end of "Example 0".
+As the message in the screenshot explains, we need to keep this tool running to keep the test network alive on this machine.
+That brings us to the end of this Example.
 If you're reading this, we hope you've got a test net running on your machine, so gratz!!